BlakeEriks/beer-me/README.md

 * API provides multiple video links sometimes - create sliding panel for these instances

-* Highlighting on currently hovered match / show more button
+* Highlighting on currently hovered match

 * Animate added matches after clicking show more

-* Remove show more button when end of list is reached.

 * Nav bar at the top for finding games by tournaments / viewing standings in different leagues

 * Media queries for mobile friendly usage

+* Add a favorite team that takes priority on the game feed